rendzina/SGP30/README.md

  ![Prowl](https://github.com/rendzina/sgp30/blob/master/images/prowl_ios_notification_thmb.jpg "Prowl notification")

  ## Observations
  The Rasberry Pi code here uses the amazing SGP30 breakout board to capture a stream of CO<sub>2</sub> and VOC readings.
-These are passed to a ThingsBoard dashboard for display - IoT in action!.
+These are passed to a ThingsBoard dashboard for display, and Prowl for push notification - IoT in action!.